 - HMO / POS / PPO

-Based on a review of quality and efficiency data, Virginia Hospital Center has received a 2005 quality designation as a United Health Premium cardiac specialty center.
-The designation will be effective in 2012.
+Based on a review of quality and efficiency data, Virginia Hospital Center has received quality designation as a United Healthcare Premium Bariatric Surgery Center.

 Virginia Health Network